cockroachdb/docs/v19.2/initialize-a-cluster.md

 This page explains the `cockroach init` [command](cockroach-commands.html), which you use to perform a one-time initialization of a new multi-node cluster.
 For a full walk-through of the cluster startup and initialization process, see one of the [Manual Deployment](manual-deployment.html) tutorials.

 {{site.data.alerts.callout_info}}
-When [starting a single-node cluster](start-a-node.html#start-a-single-node-cluster), you do not need to use the `cockroach init` command.
-You can simply run the `cockroach start` command without the `--join` flag to start and initialize the single-node cluster.
+When starting a single-node cluster with [`cockroach start-single-node`](cockroach-start-single-node.html), you do not need to use the `cockroach init` command.
 {{site.data.alerts.end}}

 ## Synopsis